Bring hope and dignity to women suffering from the debilitating condition obstetric fistula.

 Mothers living with obstetric fistula will be so grateful to you, as Jamila and her husband are.
 With her wide smile Jamila exclaims, “We thank cbm New Zealand!”
 Her husband sighs with earnest relief and offers you a heartfelt benediction in Hausa, his heart language: “May God bless you all.”

 Indeed!
-Thank you for being willing to honour the wonderful message of Christmas by helping to keep hope alive for mothers, like Jamila in Nigeria, living with the life-long smell, shame and isolation of obstetric fistula!
+Thank you for being willing to help keep hope alive for mothers, like Jamila in Nigeria, living with the life-long smell, shame and isolation of obstetric fistula!

-Thank you for being willing to give grieving mothers like Jamila freedom from obstetric fistula and new hope this Christmas.
+Thank you for being willing to give grieving mothers like Jamila freedom from obstetric fistula and new hope.
 Blessings to you and your loved ones.